 Trails are available to serve beginner and intermediate users.
-Maintenance of the 12-mile Jenksville Multiple Use Trail System is a cooperative effort between the New York State Department of Environmental Conservation, Division of Lands and Forests and volunteers from the Adopt-A-Natural-Resource (AANR) program.
+Maintenance of the 12-mile Jenksville Multiple Use Trail System is a cooperative effort between the New York State Department of Environmental Conservation, Division of Lands and Forests and volunteers from the Volunteer Stewardship Program.

-- Trail 1- beginner trail .5 miles long
+- Trail 1- beginner trail 0.7 mile long

-- Trail 2- beginner trail .5 miles long
+- Trail 2- beginner trail 0.5 mile long

-- Trail 4- beginner trail 1.4 miles long
+- Trail 4- beginner trail 1.3 miles long

 - Trail 5- intermediate trail 1.1 miles long